sonos/dinghy/docs/ios.md

 ## Getting started - iOS phone

 ### Dinghy setup

 Assuming [rustup](http://rustup.rs) is already installed...

 ```
 cargo install cargo-dinghy

-# If it's already installed, add '--force'
-cargo install cargo-dinghy --force
 ```

-### Additional Requirements
+### Additional iOS Requirements

-In order to deploy to iOS devices one needs to install [ios-deploy](https://github.com/ios-control/ios-deploy).
-For example with:
+You will need:

+ * XCode (the full thing, not restricted to the command line)
+ * `pymobiledevice3` for deploying and running code on the devices. `pip install pymobiledevice3` should do the trick.
-`brew install ios-deploy`
+ * optionnaly, for iOS devices running iOS version lower than 17, you need [ios-deploy](https://github.com/ios-control/ios-deploy): `brew install ios-deploy`

 ### iOS phone